emrahcom/emrah-jessie/README.md

 -  **HTTP Port**: Leave the default value which is the internal port of Gogs service.

 -  **Application URL**: Write your URL.
 HTTP and HTTPS are OK.
-Example:
+Examples:
    *https://git.mydomain.com/*  *https://123.2.3.4/*

 -  The first registered user will be the administrator.